Project Focus: Oglebay Zoo Boutique Hotel

 We’re excited to welcome Eric Dowdy as a Design Associate at Mills Group.
 With seven years of experience working in a small firm in Greenbrier County, Eric brings a strong background in both design and technology to our team.

 Originally from White Sulphur Springs, West Virginia, Eric’s professional journey has taken him across the state, most recently to Harman, WV.
 Drawn by the firm’s reputation for quality work, he eagerly pursued the opportunity to join Mills Group and be part of our Elkins office.
+Eric holds a Master of Architecture from Fairmont State University and is an honors society graduate.
+He is also proud to have served as Past President of the White Sulphur Springs Lions Club.

 Outside the office, Eric enjoys camping and reading fantasy novels—passions that reflect his creativity and appreciation for exploration, both in and out of design.
+Eric’s outlook on his work is summed up in a quote by William Morris:

 “The true secret of happiness lies in taking a genuine interest in all the details of daily life.”